vitawebsitedesign/blog/_posts/2021-06-27-trust-is-an-uphill-battle-in-ethereums-2-blockchain-network.md

 And the most important one that is basically **NOT discussed anywhere** - these "liquid staking" providers involving conversions between tokens, marking a capital gains tax (CGT) event & removing potential long-term CGT advantages that usually comes with staking alone.

+## Great success?
-With these 4 points said (and whilst the internet usually argues 1 of the above), one can state that these tradeoffs are worth the network security improvement.
+With the above 4 points said (and whilst the internet usually argues 1 of the above), one can state that these tradeoffs are worth the network security improvement.
 Especially a financially-oriented blockchain network such as Ethereum.

 From my subjective perspective, Rocketpool's decentralized staking protocol will be a critical cornerstone (an absolute *necessity* , even) in the ethereum 2.0 network.

 If the protocol fails, the potential security of the blockchain network decreases.
 And guess what happens if Rocketpool doesn't work?
-People will move to existing staking protocols that take custody of their private or withdrawal keys.
-And hacking the DAO/company that holds those keys is a lot easier than breaching a reputable cloud provider such as AWS.
+People will move to existing staking protocols that take custody of their **private** or **withdrawal** keys.
+And *HACKING* the DAO/company that holds those keys is a lot easier than breaching a reputable cloud provider such as AWS.

 Trust is an uphill battle in Ethereum's 2.0 blockchain network, & whilst we can shed light on the vulnerabilities & disadvantages of existing staking protocols, Rocketpool appears to be the only protocol tackling the problem head-on.

 Will it succeed?
-We should damn well hope so.
+Well, we should damn well hope so.